c10udlnk/cythonHelper/README.md

 ## usage

-1. Use Ghidra to open the .pyd/.so cython file, and put this script into ghidra's script directory.
+1. Use Ghidra to open the .so cython file, and put this script into ghidra's script directory.

 2. "Window" > "Script Manager" > double click this script.